IMPORT TARIFFS - LATEST NEWS & UPDATES

 This includes:

-• Multiplying the customs value by the duty rate
+• Multiplying the total value of the shipment, aka customs value, by the duty rate

-• Adding other miscellaneous expenses
+• Adding other miscellaneous expenses such as transportation and storage

 To ensure that all fees are being handled properly, it’s highly recommended for you to work with a licensed customs broker.
-If you are a domestic carrier service looking to expand and provide cross-border deliveries for U.S. companies nearshoring their operations in Mexico, a reliable customs brokerage firm is a must to avoid mistakes.
+If you are a domestic carrier service looking to expand and provide cross-border deliveries for U.S. companies nearshoring their operations in Mexico, partnering with a reliable customs brokerage firm is a must to avoid mistakes.

 Another valuable trading partner that shares a border with the U.S. is Canada.
 Read our article on importing from Canada to learn more.